Pharmacotherapeutic group: Antimycotics for systemic use, triazole derivatives. ATC code: J02AC05.

-Pharmacology: Pharmacodynamics: Mechanism of Action: Isavuconazole is the active moiety formed after oral or intravenous administration of isavuconazonium sulfate (see Pharmacology: Pharmacokinetics in the following text).
+Pharmacology: Pharmacodynamics: Mechanism of action: Isavuconazole is the active moiety formed after oral or intravenous administration of isavuconazonium sulfate (see Pharmacokinetics as follows).

 Isavuconazole demonstrates a fungicidal effect by blocking the synthesis of ergosterol, a key component of the fungal cell membrane, through the inhibition of cytochrome P-450-dependent enzyme lanosterol 14-alpha-demethylase, responsible for the conversion of lanosterol to ergosterol.
 This results in an accumulation of methylated sterol precursors and a depletion of ergosterol within the cell membrane, thus weakening the structure and function of the fungal cell membrane.